what does it mean when a fish has red eyes?

 Overcrowding

-While small groups of angelfish are more likely to lead to bullying as one or two fish are singled out, 5 fish in a tank is an ideal number.
-It allows them to create a school and prevents other fish from being picked on.
+While small groups of angelfish are more likely to lead to bullying as one or two fish are singled out, 5 fish in a tank is ideal.
+It allows them to create a school and prevents others from being bullied.

 Improper Diet